Get Paid (Payment Links)

 What is in a payment link?

-A payment link is a Loop-hosted payment form that allows a customer to purchase one or many products, start a subscriptions or pay an invoice.
+A payment link is a Loop-hosted payment page that allows a customer to purchase one or many products, start a subscriptions or pay an invoice.
 Your customers click a button on your site and get redirected to a payment page hosted by Loop.
 Payment links are designed to be a customizable and reduce your development time.

 To create a payment link, merchants define the Stripe products (using Stripe’s price-ids